 If your loved one has Alzheimer’s and lives in a nursing home, it’s important to understand the potential risk of abuse, how to recognize the signs, and when it’s time to speak up for them.

-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have experienced nursing home abuse, including abuse of patients with Alzheimer’s or dementia.
-Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have experienced nursing home abuse, including abuse of patients with Alzheimers or dementia.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
 You can contact us for a free consultation, or read on to find out more.

 To figure out how the nursing home you have chosen for your family is rated and to see if the home has any prior violations, check out our nursing home index.
 We’ve compiled all of the nursing homes in Arizona as well as their health code reports.